MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/create-groups/office-365-groups.md

 |File storage|1 Terabyte + 10 GB per subscribed user + any additional storage purchased.
 You can purchase an unlimited amount of additional storage.|
 |Group Mailbox size|50 GB|

-The default maximum number of Office 365 Groups that an Office 365 organization can have is currently 500,000, but can be increased by request.
-For more information on Office 365 Groups limits, see [Office 365 Groups - Admin help](https://support.office.com/article/3f780e8e-61aa-4287-830d-ff6209cbc192.aspx)
+The default maximum number of Office 365 groups that an Office 365 organization can have is 500,000, but can be increased by request.
+For more information on Office 365 groups limits, see [Office 365 Groups - Admin help](https://support.office.com/article/3f780e8e-61aa-4287-830d-ff6209cbc192.aspx)

-Managing your Office 365 Groups is more effective when you have actionable information about Groups usage.
-The Microsoft 365 Admin Center has a reporting tool that can let you see things such as storage use, how many active Groups you have and even how your users are using the Groups.
+Managing your Office 365 groups is more effective when you have actionable information about groups usage.
+The Microsoft 365 admin center has a reporting tool that can let you see things such as storage use, how many active groups you have and even how your users are using the groups.
 See: [Office 365 Reports in the admin center](../activity-reports/office-365-groups.md) for more information.

-## Which Office 365 plans include Groups?
+## Which Office 365 plans include groups?

 Any Office 365 subscription that has Exchange Online and SharePoint Online will support groups.
 That includes the Business Essentials and Business Premium plans, and the Enterprise E1, E3 and E5 plans.
-The Group takes on the licensing of the person who creates the Group (also known as the "organizer" of the Group).
-As long as the organizer has the proper license for whatever features you want the Group to have, that license will convey to the Group.
+The group takes on the licensing of the person who creates the group (also known as the "organizer" of the group).
+As long as the organizer has the proper license for whatever features you want the group to have, that license will convey to the group.

 > [!NOTE]
-> For more details about Office 365 service families and plans, please check [Office 365 plan options](https://docs.microsoft.com/office365/servicedescriptions/office-365-platform-service-description/office-365-plan-options)
+> For more details about Office 365 service families and plans, see [Office 365 plan options](https://docs.microsoft.com/office365/servicedescriptions/office-365-platform-service-description/office-365-plan-options)

-If you have an Exchange-only plan you can still get the shared Inbox and shared Calendar features of groups in Outlook but you won’t get the document library, Planner or any of the other capabilities.
+If you have an Exchange-only plan you can still get the shared inbox and shared calendar features of groups in Outlook but you won’t get the document library, Planner or any of the other capabilities.

-Office 365 Groups works with Azure Active Directory (AAD).
-The Groups features you get depends on which Azure Active Directory subscription you have, and what license(s) is assigned to the organizer of the Group.
+Office 365 groups work with Azure Active Directory (AAD).
+The groups features you get depends on which Azure Active Directory subscription you have, and what license(s) is assigned to the organizer of the group.

 > [!IMPORTANT]
-> For all the Groups features, if you have an Azure AD Premium subscription, users can join the group whether or not they have an AAD P1 license assigned to them.
+> For all the groups features, if you have an Azure AD Premium subscription, users can join the group whether or not they have an AAD P1 license assigned to them.
 Licensing isn't enforced.
 > Periodically we will generate usage reports that tell you which users are missing a license, and need one assigned to them to be compliant with the licensing requirements.
 For example, let's say a user doesn't have a license and they are added to a group where the naming policy is enforced.
 The report will flag for you that they need a license.

 ## Related articles